-Rebekah’s heart raced, but Sarah remained unseen, even as a man dismounted dressed in the gold tunic and green dragon sigil of the Lord of Lorness.
-The two men with him were soldiers in royal red brigandine and steel helmets.
+A man dismounted dressed in a gold tunic bearing the green dragon sigil of the Lord of Lorness.
+The two soldiers with him wore royal red brigandine and steel helmets.

-“I’m George Rosewud, Undersecretary to the Lord of Lorness.
-Fetch your father, woman,” the thin and fair-haired official commanded.
+The man strode towards her.
+“I am George Rosewud, Undersecretary to the Lord of Lorness.
+Fetch your father, woman,” the thin, fair-haired official commanded.
 His every button was polished.
 There wasn’t a scuff on his cordovan boots, nor did a single hair escape its ribbon.
-In his hands was a large book.
-Behind him, on the wagon, was an elegantly carved shillelagh.
+He carried a large book.
+An elegantly carved club hung from his belt.

-Her father strode from the fields holding his gloves and hoe.
-His face clouded with worry, sweat dripped from his graying hair.
+Just then, her father strode from the fields holding his gloves and hoe.
+Sweat dripped from his greying hairline.
 “What do you want, clerk?
 We’ve made this moon’s payment.”

-“That was recorded.
-The Lord of Lorness demands all outstanding loans be finalized.”
-His thick ledger creaked as it opened.
-“The amount is… four thousand baden,” the official stated flatly.
+“That was recorded,” the undersecretary noted, then smiled.
+“However, the Lord of Lorness demands all outstanding loans be finalized.”
+His thick ledger creaked open.
+“The amount is… four thousand baden.”

-“We have a contract,” her father corrected, taking off his wide-brimmed hat, wiping sweat from his brow.
+“We have a contract.”
+Her father took off his wide-brimmed hat, wiping his brow with his sleeve.
 “He can’t demand it all at once.”

 The undersecretary’s lifeless brown eyes locked onto her father.

 One soldier, a tall, dark-haired youth with a face as smooth as a peach, jumped off the wagon.
-The other climbed down, straightening his well-worn uniform.
-He scratched at an old scar trailing across one cheek.
-They readied their swords and stood at attention.
+The older one climbed down, straightening his well-worn uniform.
+He scratched at an old scar trailing across his left cheek.
+They readied their swords, then stood at attention.

-Sarah came out from the damp linens and mimicked the soldiers.
-She’d inherited her mother’s blue eyes and golden blonde hair.
+Sarah jumped out from the hanging laundry and mimicked the soldiers.
 Her plain muslin dress ruffled in the breeze like a flag.
 Five seashell buttons that her da brought home after a mission to Tarinland decorated its front.
-She stood straight and tall, as tall as a six-year-old could.
-Her voice rose sweetly, singing a familiar melody she’d learned from her father, Jonathan.
+She’d inherited her mother’s blue eyes and golden blonde hair, but she was reserved and observant like her father, Jonathan.
+Standing straight and tall, as tall as a six-year-old could, her voice rose sweetly, singing a familiar melody she’d learned from her da.

 “Like a little brave soldier, you will stand,